History of IHeartRadio in Timeline

 July 24, 2013: Launch of iHeartRadio Talk

-On July 24, 2013, iHeartRadio launched iHeartRadio Talk, a new feature with original on-demand programming from celebrities like Ryan Seacrest and user-uploaded content through Spreaker.
+On July 24, 2013, iHeartRadio launched a new talk radio feature: iHeartRadio Talk.
+It featured original on-demand programming from celebrities like Ryan Seacrest and allowed users to upload their own content through Spreaker.

 2013: Opening of iHeartRadio Theater Los Angeles